-What Happens If I am Less Than Fulltime?
+What Happens If I am Less Than Full-Time?

 Enrollment Level Undergraduate or Post-Bacc Graduate or Professional